duartegroup/autodE/doc/quickstart.rst

    :align: center

-To generate a reaction profile for the S\ :sub:`N`\2 reaction between fluoride and methyl chloride in water in more depth we have the smiles strings for the reactant and products generated from Chemdraw (by selecting a molecule → Edit → Copy As → SMILES):
+To generate a reaction profile for the S\ :sub:`N`\2 reaction between fluoride and methyl chloride in water in more depth, we have the SMILES strings for the reactant and products generated from Chemdraw (by selecting a molecule → Edit → Copy As → SMILES):